adrianocastro189/memory/README.md

 * Memories can be associated with moments, which are special events happening in your life while you play the game that will be associated with all memories you store while that moment is active.
-* Automatic screenshots are taken when players level up.
+* Automatic screenshots are taken when players level up and earn achievements.
 * Automatic screenshots can also be enabled to take pictures when memories are stored.